corona-warn-app/cwa-server/README.md

 First download and install [Docker](https://www.docker.com/products/docker-desktop).

-If you want to build and run a docker image of a service you can use the prepared scripts in the respective service directory.
+If you want to build and run a docker image of a service you can use the prepared script in the respective service directory.
 To build and run the distribution service:
 ```
 ./services/distribution/build_and_run.sh